-When it’s time to get a car loan, you’ll want to have a solid understanding of the difference between what you’re paying toward the principal versus what you’re paying in interest fees.
+When it’s time to get a car loan, you’ll want to have a solid understanding of the difference between what it means to pay principal on a car loan, versus what it means to pay interest fees.
 Understanding the various parts of your loan could help you make money-saving choices.

 There are several moving parts in a car loan.
-The lump sum of money you borrow to pay for a vehicle is the principal.
+The lump sum of money you borrow to pay for the vehicle (and, sometimes, its taxes and fees) is the principal.
 You’ll also pay interest, which is what it costs to borrow the principal.
-The structure of auto loans varies depending on your lender: in general, part of each monthly payment goes toward both the interest and the principal.
+The structure of auto loans varies depending on your lender: In general, part of each monthly payment goes toward both the interest and the principal.

-When you ask a lender for money to borrow a car, it evaluates your financial situation to make sure you can make monthly payments that include the price of the car plus interest charges.
+When you ask a lender for money to buy a car, it evaluates your financial situation to make sure you can afford monthly payments that include the price of the car plus interest charges.

 Paying down principal vs. paying down interest

 Paying off a car loan early can be beneficial.
-If your lender charges simple interest and they’ll allow you to pay it off sooner than planned, you’ll pay less money toward interest charges; however, not all lenders allow principal-only payments, so make sure to confirm with yours whether this is an option.
+However, not all lenders allow principal-only payments, so make sure to confirm with yours whether this is an option.
 Doing so reduces the amount of money they make on your loan.

-- Make a payment every other week instead of once a month.
-This means you’ll pay the equivalent of one extra payment every year, which will reduce your principal and the total amount of interest you’ll pay.
+- Make a car payment every other week instead of once a month.
+By dividing your usual monthly car payment in half, you’ll pay the equivalent of one extra payment every year, which will reduce your principal and the total amount of interest you’ll pay.

 Paying down the principal vs. refinancing

 Instead of making principal-only payments on your existing loan, there are times when replacing it might make better financial sense.
 Refinancing your auto loan may be a good idea when: